On the most basic level, human beings are made up of five major components:

 Of course, we also have some intangible attributes, such as intelligence and morality, but on the sheer physical level, the list above about covers it.

 A robot is made up of the very same components.
-A typical robot has a movable physical structure, a motor of some sort, a sensor system, a power supply and a computer "brain" that controls all of these elements.
-Essentially, robots are man-made versions of animal life -- they are machines that replicate human and animal behavior.
+A basic typical robot has a movable physical structure, a motor of some sort, a sensor system, a power supply and a computer "brain" that controls all of these elements.
+Essentially, robots are human-made versions of animal life — they are machines that replicate human and animal behavior.

-Joseph Engelberger, a pioneer in industrial robotics, once remarked "I can't define a robot, but I know one when I see one."
+Joseph Engelberger, a pioneer in industrial robotics, once remarked, "I don't know how to define one, but I know one when I see one!"
 If you consider all the different machines people call robots, you can see that it's nearly impossible to come up with a comprehensive definition.
 Everybody has a different idea of what constitutes a robot.

 You've probably heard of several of these famous robots: